-- Agreed Upon Manual Adaptation Spreadsheet (MAS) and Questionnaire Adaptation Spreadsheet (QAS) - Test Adaptation Spreadsheet (TAS), Booklet Adaptation Spreadsheet (BAS), and Computer-Based Assessment Adaptation Forms in which adaptations to assessment units, common booklet parts and coding guides are documented.
-Adaptations will be checked for compliance with the PISA Translation and Adaptation Guidelines by international verifiers, and the verifiers' recommendations will be vetted by the translation referee. - Verifier Reports (statistics generated by the TAS and computer-based assessment adaptation forms, in combination with a short qualitative report) - Final Check Report, including check of interventions that require follow-up. - Field Trial and Main Survey Review Quality Assurance Surveys. - Item and scale statistics generated by the International Contractors for Core 3 (assessment materials) and Core 6 (questionnaires).
+- Agreed upon adaptation to school-level materials using method specified by the international contractor - Questionnaire Adaptation Spreadsheet (QAS) - Test Adaptation Spreadsheets (TAS, for paper and computer instruments) and Booklet Adaptation Spreadsheet (BAS, for paper-based booklets only), in which adaptations to assessment units, orientation and help files, common booklet parts and coding guides are documented.
+For languages that are the languages of instruction for 10% or more of the target population, adaptations will be checked for compliance with the PISA Translation and Adaptation Guidelines by international verifiers, and the verifiers' recommendations will be vetted by the translation referee. - For languages that are the languages of instruction for 10% or more of the target population: Verifier Reports (statistics generated by the TAS, in combination with a short qualitative report) - Field Trial and Main Survey Review Forms. - Item and scale statistics generated by the international contractors (assessment materials and questionnaires).

-5. Translation of assessment instruments, questionnaires and manuals
+5. Translation of assessment instruments, questionnaires and schoollevel materials

-18. Rationale: To be able to compare the performance of students across countries, and of students with different instruction languages within a country, the linguistic equivalence of all materials is central.
+20. Rationale: To be able to compare the performance of students across countries, and of students with different instruction languages within a country, the linguistic equivalence of all materials is central.
 While Standards 4.1 to 4.4 serve to ensure that equivalent information is given to the students in all countries involved, in general, the following Standards 5.1 and 5.2 emphasise the importance of language.
 Again the goal is to ensure that literacy will be assessed, and not variations of information caused by differences in the translation of materials.